Karl Munro: Storylines

 Panicking, Karl desperately tries to stop her seeing Dev but fails.
 Stella is shocked and when Karl refuses to let her call an ambulance, she demands an explanation and he is forced to confess to his crimes.
 Stella is horrified and screams for help and Karl becomes aggressive and threatens her.
 Dev, who has regained consciousness and is playing dead, sends a text message to Jason who has returned from the police station.
 Jason breaks into the pub and Karl pours whisky over the bar and threatens to start another fire and confesses to pulling out Sunita's oxygen tube at the hospital.
 Stella tells Jason to help Dev and Karl drags her into the cellar.
 She convinces him to give himself up and to leave the pub as the man she fell in love with.
 Karl then leaves the pub and is arrested by the police, who are waiting outside.
 As he is handcuffed on the ground he shares a last look with Dev who is being treated by paramedics and is tearful.
 Karl taunts Jason as he is led away and is last seen being put into the back of a police car as Stella, Gloria, Eva and Leanne watch.

-Both Stella and Dev go to see Karl in court, and when they return they announce that he's serving 25 years in prison.
+Both Stella and Dev go to see Karl in court, and when they return they announce that he's serving 25 years in prison off-screen.